basnelso/MMM-NowPlayingOnSonos/README.md

-# MMM-NowPlayingOnSpotify
+# MMM-NowPlayingOnSonos
 A module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Brady Snelson](https://github.com/basnelso) that displays the song currently playing on your Sonos System.
 Heavily uses DOM generating code from [Michael Teeuw](https://github.com/MichMich)'s project [MMM-NowPlayingOnSpotify](https://github.com/raywo/MMM-NowPlayingOnSpotify)

 ## How it works
-After installing the module and configuring and setting up the Spotify app the module displays the song you are currently listening to on Spotify.
-It shows on which of your devices you’re playing the song.
-If you like you can also display the album cover.
+After installing the module and configuring and setting up the node-sonos-http-api app the module displays the song you are currently listening to on Sonos.
+It shows on which of your rooms is playing the song.

-To be able to display your currently playing song the module must connect to the Spotify service and query your private data.
-For obvious reasons this is not possible for arbitrary apps – or for that matter MagicMirror modules.
-There are third party solutions which will enable access to your Spotify data.
-This module is designed to be independent from third party services.
-Everything you need is in this module respectively is created by yourself.

 ## Screenshots
 ![Screenshot of a song playing with cover art](img/readme/screenshot_with_coverart.png)